Bayesian Network Regularized Regression for Modeling Urban Crime Occurrences: Data Analysis and Results

 \section{Data Analysis and Results}

-We now conduct two studies around residential burglary occurrences in Boston, MA: a simulation study and a more detailed case study.
-The data, provided by the city of Boston and available to the public~\citep{bostondata,opendata} contain information on the 7,012 instances of residential burglary occurring between July 2012 and October 2015.
-The attribute covariates gathered and included in our final model are: \begin{description} \item[\emph{Distance}] from each intersection to the nearest police station. \item[\emph{Sub-district}] designation of intersection location (business, residential, or other). \item[\emph{Gross tax}] amount for each parcel in the city of Boston in 2015.
-To convert gross tax into a vertex indexed covariate, we construct a buffer around each intersection and then aggregate the fractions of gross tax from each parcel in proportion to the parcel area covered by the buffer. \end{description} Our choice of analyzing the aforementioned covariates was driven by established crime theory~\citep{bernasco2009} and available data.
+We now turn to our application and conduct two studies around residential burglary occurrences in Boston, MA: a simulation study and a more detailed case study.
+The data, provided by the city of Boston and available to the public~\citep{bostondata,opendata} contain information on the 5,741 instances of residential burglary occurring between June 2015 and December 2019 in central Boston.
+The covariate data, as described below, was constructed from a variety of publicly available shape files.
+The code used to perform the analyses, with links to shape files, is available in the supplementary materials.